Hypermobile EDS (hEDS)

 Pain: Widespread, chronic, does not correlate with seemingly “normal” imaging results

-GI/Digestion: Constipation, poor motility, multiple food allergies/intolerances
+GI/Digestion: Constipation, poor motility, multiple food allergies/intolerances, pain with eating

 OB/GYN: Prone to premature labor, pelvic organ prolapse, pelvic pain, incontinence